stfc/PSyclone/tutorial/practicals/LFRic/building_code/2_built_ins/README.md

 ```

 and change the function space pointer and the field name accordingly.
 We need
-to do this for the input fields `W3` fields, too.
+to do this for the input `W3` fields, too.

 ### Step 2: Create an `invoke` that calls built-ins